Mikhail Mansion is an artist and engineer who blends digital and mechanical elements to create interactive experiences that foster connections...

 I think, as a way of learning, it’s always great to see these things.
 But there has to be councils and governments saying to these institutions and schools that these places (museums) are very important.
 I would be sad if everything flipped digitally.
 It’s kind of going that way and it gives kids something.
 But I’m on the fence about this.
 Part of me thinks that teenagers and kids have grown up around screens.
 So in order to reach the next generation, what’s the harm in reaching them on a platform that they relate with.
 Podcasts, blog posts, social media posts.
 If it reaches the next generation of art enthusiasts and encourages them to visit these places, where’s the harm?
 Social media and websites are a link to these things we want to see in person but aren’t able to.
 Digital is a great tool to introduce people to things.

 For me, I found a lot of things in art history to be confusing.
-And then I did a little bit of traveling and that opened my eyes a little bit to who I was and when I experienced different things in life, I could return to paintings and be like, ‘oh, I totally understand that now.’
+And then I did a little bit of traveling and that opened my eyes a little bit to who I was and when I experienced different things in life, I could return to paintings and be like, “oh, I totally understand that now.”
 I would also say that art history falls into this sort of academic and stuffy niche.
-Something like the magazine is brilliant because it’s written in a very informal style and the app sends you different stuff everyday, it doesn’t bog you down.
+Something like DailyArt is brilliant because it’s written in a very informal style and the app sends you different stuff every day, it doesn’t bog you down.
 If the academic thing doesn’t light a fire under you, there’s nothing wrong with watching a couple of YouTube videos, you’re still learning.
 Not everyone thrives learning the same way.
 Talk to your friends about it.
 Even if you don’t know anything about art, everyone will have an opinion.

-I know that you are a “one-woman band;” and unlike over at DailyArt Mag where we have plenty of people and editors to bounce ideas off, you run the show seemingly by yourself.
+RW: I know that you are a “one-woman band;” and unlike over at DailyArt Magazine where we have plenty of people and editors to bounce ideas off, you run the show seemingly by yourself.
 What’s your process for deciding topics?